la2050/challenge/_2021/connect/southern-california-curling-center.md

   their time out and be one and done, but some will continue on and we want to foster their participation and grow the diverse base of players who convene every week
-Approximately how many people will be directly impacted by this proposal?: '400' Approximately how many people will be indirectly impacted by this proposal?: '500' Please describe the broader impact of your proposal.: >- The broader impact of this proposal is to highlight the value of sports, competition, and physical activity in a highly urbanized world.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '400' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '500' Describe how Los Angeles County will be different if your work is successful.: >- The broader impact of this proposal is to highlight the value of sports, competition, and physical activity in a highly urbanized world.
 It is very difficult to create new park space, so we have an opportunity to create